-Young children cannot tell the time, so the disruption to their routine is mostly due to the lighter evenings and mornings.
+Young children cannot tell the time, so the disruption to their routine is mostly due to the lighter evenings and mornings and the clock change.
 You might recognise yourself that it can be harder to fall asleep and stay asleep when it isn’t dark, but do you know why?

 Let’s explore the reasons behind disrupted sleep and some tips you can use to combat it with your little ones.

 Melatonin is the sleep hormone that is released by a gland in the body called the pineal gland.
 Melatonin relaxes our bodies and increases our drive to sleep.
 When light decreases in the evening, you produce more melatonin, which makes you feel drowsy.
 As morning dawns and it gets lighter outside, melatonin levels decrease and you wake up.

 This is why daylight savings can have a big impact on your child’s sleep.
 Now it is becoming darker so much later than their usual bedtime, it impacts when their melatonin production is triggered.
 It also starts to get light at around 5-6am when their natural dose of melatonin is wearing off.

 Interestingly, new-born babies do have a pineal gland, but they do not produce enough melatonin and certainly don’t produce it consistently at night.
 That is why they generally sleep for short bursts and wake up at all hours.
 However, by around the 60th day of life, a baby’s melatonin production starts to increase.
 With the support of good sleep habits and an environment conducive to sleep , their sleep patterns become more organised.